simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-external-hard-drive-interfaces/index.en.md

 ### The Advancements of USB 2.0

 USB 2.0, [developed by Intel](https://en.wikipedia.org/wiki/Thunderbolt_(interface)), brought significant improvements to external hard drive interfaces.
 It offered faster data transfer speeds and increased bandwidth compared to its predecessor, USB 1.0.
 With USB 2.0, users could transfer large files more quickly and efficiently.
 The introduction of USB 2.0 also led to the development of external hard drives with larger storage capacities, allowing users to store more data than ever before.
-Additionally, USB 2.0 was backward compatible with USB 1.0, ensuring compatibility with existing devices.
+Also, USB 2.0 was backward compatible with USB 1.0, ensuring compatibility with existing devices.
 This made it easier for users to upgrade their external hard drives without having to replace all their peripherals.
 Overall, USB 2.0 revolutionized the external hard drive industry and paved the way for future advancements.

 ### The Introduction of FireWire